NorthernLightsDevel/TimeTracker/docs/waybar.md

 Key fields:

-- `text` — value shown in the bar (the module example renders `{icon} {elapsed} {project}`).
+- `text` — what Waybar renders (the example module formats `{icon} {text}`).
-- `tooltip` — multi-line summary displayed on hover.
+- `tooltip` — multi-line summary on hover.
-- `status`, `project`, `elapsed`, `notes` — raw values you can reuse in alternate formats or scripts.
+- `status`, `project`, `customer`, `elapsed`, `notes` — raw values for custom scripts.
-- `customer` — displayed alongside the project in the default `text` value so you can immediately spot the client you are tracking time against.
-- `alt`, `class`, `icon` — convenience fields for styling and glyph selection (icons assume a Nerd Font).
+- `alt`, `class`, `icon` — convenience hints for styling Nerd Font glyphs.

-If you need the full timer snapshot (active entry metadata, history, etc.), continue to call `timetracker status --json --pretty`.
+Use `timetracker status --json` if you need the full timer snapshot with history.

 ## Installation Steps Recap

-1. `dotnet publish -c Release -r linux-x64 --self-contained true -p:PublishSingleFile=true src/TimeTracker.Cli`
-2. Copy the published `TimeTracker.Cli` binary to a directory in your `$PATH` (for example `/usr/local/bin/timetracker`).
-The output bundles the .NET runtime, so no additional framework install is required.
+1. Publish the API and CLI (`dotnet publish -c Release src/TimeTracker.Api`, same for `TimeTracker.Cli`) or install from the packages under `packaging/`.
+2. Ensure `timetracker` resolves on your `$PATH`.
-3. Install the helper via `install -Dm755 scripts/waybar-timetracker.sh ~/.local/bin/timetracker-waybar` (the Arch package installs this as `timetracker-waybar`).
+3. Install the helper script: `install -Dm755 scripts/waybar-timetracker.sh ~/.local/bin/timetracker-waybar`.
-4. Repeat for the desktop client if desired: `dotnet publish ... src/TimeTracker.Desktop` and place it somewhere Waybar can invoke it.
+4. Add the module config shown above to your Waybar `config` and CSS (optional: import `tools/waybar/timetracker.css`).
-5. Reload Waybar: `pkill -SIGUSR2 waybar` or restart the session.
+5. Reload Waybar: `pkill -SIGUSR2 waybar`.

 ## Troubleshooting

-- **Permission denied**: Waybar runs as your user, but if the SQLite file lives on a different volume or has restrictive permissions, adjust ownership with `chown $USER:$USER ~/.local/share/TimeTracker -R`.
+- **API not running**: `timetracker-waybar status` prints an error blob if the API is offline.
+Start `TimeTracker.Api` and retry.
-- **Stale output**: Increase the module `interval` or call `timetracker-waybar status` manually to confirm the helper responds quickly.
-The CLI usually completes in under 50 ms once the database is warm.
+- **Slow updates**: Reduce the module `interval` or run the helper manually to confirm CLI latency (<50 ms once warm).
-- **Timer not toggling**: Verify the CLI binary is executable (`chmod +x /usr/local/bin/timetracker`) and that another instance is not holding the database lock.
-The CLI retries transient SQLite locks up to five times.
-- **Missing icons**: Ensure the selected glyphs exist in your configured font (e.g., Nerd Fonts).
-Replace `format-icons` with plain text if needed.
-- **Project picker empty**: Confirm `sqlite3` is installed and that at least one active project exists.
-Archived projects are filtered out by default.
+- **Project picker empty**: Ensure at least one active project exists; archived projects are filtered and the CLI mirrors that behavior.
+- **Missing icons**: Swap the Nerd Font glyphs in the module definition for plain text if your font lacks them.

 ## Quick Validation